Intermittent Fasting: What Can You Drink While Fasting?

 Tip: If you want to tease your taste buds, jazz your coffee up with spices like cinnamon, turmeric or cardamom.

 If coffee isn’t your cup of tea, then well, go for tea instead.
 Just like coffee, tea is virtually calorie-free and safe to consume while fasting.
-As long as it’s from tea bags or leaves, and you skip the add-ons.
+As long as it’s from tea bags or leaves, and you skip the add-ons like milk and sugar.
 Store-bought iced tea tends to be full of unnecessary sugar and calories, so try to steer clear of those bottles.
-In the same way as coffee, aim to cut back on tea at night time, as the caffeine in both green and black tea can disrupt your sleep.
-Stick to chamomile or valerian root to ease you into your bedtime.

 Tip: Steep your own iced tea, adding as much water as you like.
 Try not to consume the berries, as they could bring you out of your fasted state.